Jennifer Moss (actress): Music career/discography

 After the Equity strike, Moss returned to Coronation Street, where she would remain as Lucille until July 1974.

 Later career

 After spending much of the 1970s and the early 1980s in relative obscurity, Moss finally beat her demons and slipped back into acting.
 She was heard on the Liverpool BBC radio soap opera The Merseysiders, and seen as an extra on Channel 4's Brookside.
 In 1986 she played Stephen McGann's mother in the BBC comedy series Help!, and in 1989, appeared as a waitress in the Bread Christmas special.

-Jennifer returned to guest on television shows in the late 1990s, appearing on Tony Warren's episode of This Is Your Life, L!VE TV and Sky Soaps.
-In 1997, she acted opposite Patricia Routledge in the Woman of the Year episode of Hetty Wainthropp Investigates as a nosy neighbour.
+Moss returned to guest on television shows in the late 1990s, appearing on Tony Warren's episode of This Is Your Life, L!VE TV and Sky Soaps.
+In 1997, she acted opposite Patricia Routledge in an episode of Hetty Wainthropp Investigates, as a nosy neighbour.
 In 2000, Moss appeared on the programme After They Were Famous, and a year later was interviewed on Life After the Street.